What Is The Difference Between Saline And Silicone Breast Implants?

 Saline breast implants are filled with a saline solution which is comprised of sterilized water with added salt.
 Silicone implants were banned in the United States between the years of 1992 and 2006, which is when the use of saline implants for breast augmentation procedures became much more widespread in the medical industry.
 Silicone implants are filled with silicone gel that is cohesive and sticks together.
 The silicone implant as said to look and feel more like natural breast tissue than saline implants.
 However, the amount of silicone exposure is higher.

-What Happens When Breast Implant Rupture?
+What Happens When Breast Implants Rupture?

 How Often Do Breast Implants Leak?